-5.1.3.2 Ephemeris and Attitude Processing
+5.1.2.2 Ephemeris and Attitude Processing

 Once the UTC time of the frame is known, the spacecraft location, velocity, and attitude at the frame time can be determined from the ephemeris and attitude files.
-Due to the occasional occurrence of gaps in the HK2 telemetry, the ephemeris (with a nominal interval of 2 seconds) is interpolated by means of a cubic spline.
-This can tolerate up to a 5-minute gap in the data without loss of accuracy (typically, the HK2 gaps are no more than 5-6 seconds), and provides an estimate of the accuracy of the interpolation.
-The attitude data (also with a nominal interval of 2 seconds) is assigned using a "latest-available data" (LAD) algorithm.
-If the LAD entry is older than 4 seconds, the appropriate frame quality flag bit is set and the values for roll, pitch, and yaw are set to zero.
+For SeaWinds on ADEOS-II the GPS ephemeris and the spacecraft attitude data is provided in the Platform Control Data (PCD) embedded in the Level 0 telemetry frame.
+The PCD data are subcommutated over 16 frames (8 seconds) providing one GPS ephemeris time and state vector (position and velocity) and 4 attitude states (roll, pitch, yaw, and their rates of change).
+The PCD ephemeris and attitude data is extracted during the Level 0 processing into separate files which are used in subsequent level processing.
+At each frame time the ephemeris is interpolated by a cubic spline.
+The attitude data (with a nominal interval of 2 seconds) is assigned using a "nearest-available dat" (NAD) algorithm.
+If the NAD entry is more than 4 seconds from the frame time, the appropriate frame quality flag bit is set and the values for roll, pitch, and yaw are set to zero.